liban33/Go/README.md

 # Go

 Hi Everyone.
-Create a simple Golang server using the Standard library.
+Created a simple Golang server using the Standard library.